wh-alice/mig_visualstudio/vs/misc/sorry--we-don-t-have-specifics-on-this-csharp-error.md

 ---
-title: "Sorry, we don&#39;t have specifics on this C# error | Microsoft Docs" ms.custom: "" ms.date: "10/20/2016"
+title: "Sorry, we don&#39;t have specifics on this C# error" ms.custom: "" ms.date: "10/20/2016"
 ms.prod: "visual-studio-dev14"